From The Sewage To Your Cup. Can Recycling Water Save Southern California?

 Turning Black And Gray Into Crystal-Clear

-I’m standing in front of a steel sink at the headquarters of the Orange County Water District, holding a cup of wateovr.
+I’m standing in front of a steel sink at the headquarters of the Orange County Water District, holding a cup of water.

 “This water,” said Mehul Patel, the operations director, “probably about 30 hours ago was raw sewage coming through the sewer collection system.”